-Dr. Hoy is a specialist in diabetic foot and wound care.
-(Click here to read a diabetic foot and ankle surgeon fact sheet and tips on diabetic foot care.)
-He works to prevent patients from losing their feet.
+Dr. Hoy works to make sure patients have healthy feet.
 He has worked extensively with at-risk patients (e.g. patients with diabetes, Hansen’s Disease, Buerger’s disease), and has a passion for this work.
 He has practiced in some of the hardest hit areas of the country, including:

 • The Veterans Affairs Hospital in San Francisco, California, which performed the most diabetic foot surgery in the San Francisco Bay Area when Dr. Hoy was a resident physician.

 • San Antonio, Texas, a world center of excellence for research on the diabetic foot.